Independent Study Project in Korean Language and Culture

 Procedure for Approval of ISP Topic and Title, and Appointment of Supervisor

-Students wishing to take this course are required to submit to the course convenor a working title and a synopsis of 300 to 500 words of the proposed topic of the ISP as early as possible.
+Students wishing to take this module are required to submit to the module convenor a working title and a synopsis of 300 to 500 words of the proposed topic of the ISP when advised by the convenor.
 Upon the approval of the topic, the student will be appointed a supervisor.
-For topics falling outside the areas of expertise of Korean Section staff members, a supervisor from another Department may be appointed in consultation with relevant members of staff.

-After consultation with their supervisor, students must complete and hand in the ISP / Extended Essay Registration Form to the Faculty Office by no later than the deadline for the submission of the course unit registration form (the last day of teaching week 2 of Term 1).
-The form is available from the Faculty Office.
+After consultation with their supervisor, students must complete and hand in the ISP / Extended Essay Registration Form to the Faculty Office by no later than the deadline for the submission of the module registration form (the last day of teaching week 2 of Term 1).
+The form is available from the departmental office.

 Contact Hours of Supervision and Required Reading